 As a Copywriter, your job is essentially to write texts which convince audiences to buy what you’re selling.
 This can be through website content, emails, newsletters, sales pages, blogs, articles, or press releases.
 You can also specialize in writing UI/UX copy which must embody the company’s brand voice while guiding the customer during their interaction with a product.
 There are many paths a Copywriter can take, so be sure to define your area of expertise.

-Aside from writing, employers want to hire someone with a real passion for user-centered copy.
+Aside from writing, employers want to hire someone with a real passion for the user-centered copy.
 If you don’t know who you’re writing for then your copy won’t “speak” to anyone.
 Research is a huge component of copywriting, so always mention how you collected data, interviewed users, or devised a content strategy tailored to a specific audience.

 Lastly, make sure to showcase your proficiency in communication.
 As a Copywriter, you’ll likely be working with marketing and design teams.
 You’ll also be in contact with the client while presenting your work or ideas.
 This ability for communication is also important regarding online tools, such as Slack or other team productivity software companies use to keep everyone in sync.
 So if you’re experienced with a particular set of tools, include them in your resume.